ruby/rbs/docs/stdlib.md

 ## Signatures

-Signatures for standard libraries are located in `stdlib` directory. `stdlib/builtin` is for builtin libraries.
-Other libraries have directories like `stdlib/set` or `stdlib/pathname`.
+Signatures for builtin libraries are located in `core` directory.
+Also, signatures for standard libraries are located in `stdlib` directory.

 To write signatures see [syntax guide](syntax.md).